JaiWillems/celest/docs/source/guide/tutorials.rst

    from celest.encounter import GroundPosition, windows, attitudes

 We begin by importing the desired position and time data into the program.
-Since Celest takes in data as NumPy arrays, it is recommend to use NumPy's `loadtxt` or `genfromtxt` functions.
+Since Celest takes in data as NumPy arrays, it is recommended to use NumPy's `loadtxt` or `genfromtxt` functions.
 The data should be loaded such that all array values are of a type `float`.